 - 1/4 teaspoon kosher salt

-- 1 teaspoon olive oil, to grease the bowl
+- 1 teaspoon olive oil, to coat the bowl

 - 1 tablespoon unsalted butter